nguyen-minh-thu/school-management-system/README.md

 ## 6. Notes

 * MySQL Server must be installed and running before opening the application.
+* Users do not need to run Python scripts manually.
+However, because the project uses MySQL as required, MySQL Server must be installed on the target machine.
+The database must also be created and initialized before the application can connect successfully.
 * The application uses Tkinter for the desktop interface.
 * Sample data is generated using Python Faker.
 * Passwords are stored as plain text for demo purposes only.